niklashigi/apk-mitm/README.md

 Sometimes you'll need to make manual changes to an app in order to get it to work.
 In these cases the `--wait` option is what you need.
 Enabling it will make `apk-mitm` wait before re-enconding the app, allowing you to make changes to the files in the temporary directory.

+If you want to experiment with different changes to an APK, then using `--wait` is probably not the most convenient option as it forces you to start from scratch every time you use it.
+In this case you might want to take a look at [APKLab][apklab].
+It's an Android reverse engineering workbench built on top of VS Code that comes with [`apk-mitm` support][apklab-mitm] and should allow you to iterate much more quickly.

 ## Caveats

 - If the app uses Google Maps and the map is broken after patching, then the app's API key is probably [restricted to the developer's certificate][google-api-key-restrictions].
 You'll have to [create your own API key][google-maps-android] without restrictions and run `apk-mitm` with [the `--wait` option](#making-manual-changes) to be able to replace the `com.google.android.geo.API_KEY` value in the app's `AndroidManifest.xml` file.